yakhaldy/sp500-strategies/results/strategy/report.md

 Grid search over `LGBMClassifier` hyperparameters (`n_estimators`, `max_depth`, `learning_rate`) on the 10 CV folds, picking the combination with the best **average validation AUC**:

 - Best params: `n_estimators=100, max_depth=3, learning_rate=0.01`
-- Average validation AUC (CV): **0.5175**
+- Average validation AUC (CV): **0.5150**
-- Test AUC (2017+, never seen during CV): **0.4952**
+- Test AUC (2017+, never seen during CV): **0.4952** [NON VÉRIFIÉ — this value is only printed to console by `model_selection.py`/`evaluate_model()`, not persisted to any file, so it could not be re-confirmed from stored artifacts.
+Re-run `scripts/model_selection.py` to confirm.]

 See `results/cross-validation/ml_metrics_train.csv`, `metric_train.png`, `top_10_feature_importance.csv`, `results/selected-model/selected_model.txt`.

-Predicting next-day stock direction from price-based technical indicators alone is close to a coin flip (AUC ≈ 0.50-0.52 across folds) — expected given the efficient-market literature and the small feature set. `bb_position` and `rsi` are consistently the two most important features across folds.
+Predicting next-day stock direction from price-based technical indicators alone is close to a coin flip (AUC ≈ 0.49-0.52 across folds) — expected given the efficient-market literature and the small feature set. `stoch` is the single most important feature in 6 of the 10 folds (folds 1-6), with `bb_position` taking over in folds 8-10 and `rsi` in fold 7 — `macd` and `bb_position` are otherwise consistently in the top 3.

 ## 5. Machine learning signal